 Now we’ll be moving on to the first week of developing your personal work for the portfolio.
 There are some different ways of thinking about what is most effective and important to include in this section of the portfolio.
 It’s important to select pieces carefully for this, as it is your best opportunity in this entire portfolio to stand out and show your creativity and personality.

 In this second week we’ll be continuing with your personal work, hopefully completing 1-2 pieces, and leaving with a good plan for creating the rest, keeping in mind which areas of your drawing skills you’d like to highlight.

 You’ll leave this course with:

-A variety of different tools to begin stories and designs for a large scale project
+A variety of different tools to begin thinking about each of the assignments

-A complete knowledge of the expectations of a character designer
+A complete knowledge of the expectations of the portfolio reviewers

 A list of new resources and artists to look into afterwards to inspire and encourage your artistic path